illinois-impact/ece408_project/README.md

 When your implementation is correct, you should see output like this:

-    ✱ Running python /src/m2.1.py
-    Loading fashion-mnist data... done
-    Loading model... done
-    Time: 12.819000
-    Correctness: 0.8562 Batch Size: 10000 Model: ece408-high
+    TODO

 `m2.1.py` takes two position arguments.
 The first is the model name, the second is the dataset size.
 If the correctness for each possible model is as below, you can be reasonably confident your implementation is right.
 The correctness does depend on the data size.
 Check your correctness on the full data size of 10000.

 For example, you could modify `rai_build.yml` to run